 Expressen, Sweden, January 20, 2015, Information, Denmark, January 22 2015

-"What good does this do?" is a question that is not asked as much as it used to be.
+"What good is this for?" is a question that is not asked as much as it used to be.
 Once it was being asked all the time.
-Whatever you set about to do, it was expected that it be good for something.
+Whatever you set about to do, it was expected to be good for something.
 Schlepping a violin case around was by most music critics in the backyard of my childhood deemed as being good for nothing.
 Why play the violin when you could play the guitar and become a star?

 The demand that what you do be must be good for something has since been weakened.
 Today each and everyone is expected to do their own thing and whatever that is good for is no one else’s business since what is good for me must not necessarily be good for you.